abegodong/ipbridge/README.md

 2. Run vpnserver.sh in SERVER A that you have a lot of IP to share, this will install Softether VPN server and configure it.
 3. Ensure that you unassign IP that you want to use in other servers from the SERVER A virtual network interfaces.
 4. Run vpnclient.sh in SERVER B that you want to assign the IP to, this will install Softether VPN client and configure it.
+5. Try to ping other IP in Network A from server B, then wait few minutes and test the new IP (browsing, etc ...).
-5. If you need to add more IPs in server B, simply run: `ip addr add ${CLIENT_IP}/${CLIENT_NETBLOCK} dev vpn_vpn` , for example: `ip addr add 10.0.0.10/24 dev vpn_vpn`
+6. If you need to add more IPs in server B, simply run: `ip addr add ${CLIENT_IP}/${CLIENT_NETBLOCK} dev vpn_vpn` , for example: `ip addr add 10.0.0.10/24 dev vpn_vpn`
-6. That's it, you can run vpnclient.sh in other servers as needed.
+7. That's it, you can run vpnclient.sh in other servers as needed.

 ## License?